Are ‘Vanderpump Rules’ Jax Taylor And Brittany Cartwright Engaged? See The Ring

 In November of last year, after discussing his thoughts on marriage at the end of Vanderpump Rules Season 4, Jax Taylor admitted that while he once was against the idea completely, he is now open to the idea of marrying Cartwright sometime in the future.

-“Before Brittany I was not about marriage.
+“Before Brittany, I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
 It just wasn’t for me,” Jax Taylor said during an interview with The Daily Dish.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

 Jax Taylor went on to reveal that Cartwright is an “amazing girl.”